 For one of my grandkids, I’m “the science grandma.”
-He lives far away and when I go to visit him I bring a project or a science experiment to do with him.
-I’m not a scientist and it probably won’t be long before he knows more than I do.
+He lives far away and when I was able to go visit him before the pandemic I would bring a project or a science experiment to do with him.
+I’m not a scientist, and it probably won’t be long before he knows more than I do.

 My grandson knows I am willing to help him catch bugs and that I know quite a bit about animals and the outdoors.
 Although I don’t like to pick them up, I’m not afraid of bugs or worms, and I enjoy fishing.
 I learned to love the outdoors from my dad, who was a sportsman, and I readily share my enthusiasm with my grandkids.

 For the other grandchildren, I’m the one who loves to cook and serve them foods they do not eat at home.
-We make cookies and cakes and I show them how to cook simple foods.
+We love to make cookies and cakes together or cook simple foods.

-We go for walks and take my dog to the dog park.
-I take them to the children’s museum, the playground, the pool and occasional plays or musical performances.
-I love to read them stories before bed when they are little and listen to them reading when they are older.
-They all enjoy this routine.
+We would go for walks and take my dog to the dog park.
+I’ve taken them to the children’s museum, the playground, the pool, and occasional plays or musical performances.
+I loved to read them stories before bed when they were little and listened to them reading when they grew older.
+We all miss this routine.

-What else can I do to connect with my grandchildren, especially the ones who live a plane ride away?
+So, what can I do now to connect with my grandchildren, especially the ones who live a plane ride away?
 How do you maintain your connections?
 Here are 5 ways to reinvent grandma for distant grandkids.